akumina/AkuminaDev/docs/Azure-DevOps-Deploy-or-update-Headless.md

 In the Build definition, click the plus icon (**+**) to add under **Agent job 1**.
 Then search for  and add **Copy files** from the list.
 Add 3 **Copy files** in total.
 Also, add one **Publish build artifacts** task at the end.

 ## Headless Version files
-Our first **Copy files** task copies the Headless version files.
+Our first **Copy files** task copies the Headless version files, excluding the config files.
 In this task we use the following settings:

 | Property | Value |
 | ------------- |---------------------|